orvi-tmp/learning-c-with-pebble/chapter10.md

     struct app_props myapp = {"zapme", 2.5, 1470229200, 10};

-Each item in the struct gets a value here.
+Each item in the struct gets a value here, organized left-to-right, top-to-bottom.
 Note that we can assign strings in this way like we have done before, without the need for `strcpy`.

 Nested structures also work with initializing syntax.
 Consider the `new_app_props` declaration above.
 We could initialize a declaration this way:

     struct new_app_props myapp2 = { {"Miguel", "Rodriguez"}, {"zapme", 2.5, 1470229200, 10} };

 This syntax assumes that *every* element of a struct is to be initialized.
-Partial initialization is possible.
+Partial initialization is also possible.
 To initialize only a segment of a struct, you should reference the data items directly with dot notation or you can initialize nested elements completely.
 Consider this example:

     struct new_app_props myapp3 = { {"Ester", "Williams"} };